-Based on the results of the initial interviews conducted by researcher, the main factor that became a problem in implementation of online learning was the availability of adequate facilities and infrastructure such as computer devices and access. fact, internet In facilities and infrastructure are one of the main factors driving the success of online learning [9].
+Based on the results of the initial interviews conducted by researcher, the main factor that became a problem in the implementation of online learning was the availability of adequate facilities and infrastructure such as computer devices and access.
+In fact, facilities internet and infrastructure are one of the main factors driving the success of online learning [9].
 Students are accustomed to carrying out face-to-face learning and a distance learning culture has not been formed, as a result, students' understanding of learning has not been maximally absorbed.